M4dSec/writeups/Understanding the Importance of Finding a Server's Origin IP.md

 docs.enji.ai has address 52.30.219.62
 ```

 From the output above, we can see that `docs.enji.ai` is not routed through a CDN, which reveals the real IP address.
-Keep in mind that the different IP addresses identified during our investigation are not necessarily the host IPs for `enji.ai`, but they provide valuable clues about the present subnet and expanding our attack surface.

 ## DNS Records Analysis